 The American-made All-Clad D5 Brushed stainless steel frying pan boasts a five-ply design from rim to rime making it possible to distribute heat uniformly.
 You can use the D5 frying pan on any kitchen stoves, in the oven, and under the grill.
 It goes with an enhanced pouring edge and a handle solving the most widespread problems of the classic line.

 - 5 layers of materials from rim to rime make it great for heat distribution and lessen hot spots.

-- Pouring rime allows for pouring.
+- Pouring lips for convenient pouring.

 - Lifetime warranty.